Staircase Design Guidelines

 Size

-• Length of flight of stairs: While there aren’t requirements for width, it’s a different matter for height.
-If the stairs have more than 36 risers, there needs to be a minimum of one change of direction.
+- Length of flight of stairs: If the stairs have more than 36 risers, there needs to be a minimum of one change of direction.
 This needs to be a change of 30 degrees at the minimum.

-• Headroom: The headroom in the stairway cannot be less than 2032 mm measured vertically.
+- Headroom: The headroom of the stairway cannot be less than 2032mm when measured vertically.

-• Landing: The landing on the staircase must be entirely clean from obstructions.
+- Landing: The landing on the staircase must be clear of obstructions.

 Place (Accessibility)